moyodancer/Colorado-CompSci-Ugrad.github.io/pages/cser/cser_cs_vm.md

 ### Is there a way to make file access easier than drag and drop?

 You can enable Shared Folders.
+For VMWare:

 On macOS:
 1) Open Virtual Machine -> Settings